mickaelperrin/docker-magic-sync/README.md

 > An issue with OSXFS prevents `inotify events` to get triggered in a mounted volume if the number of files is high.
 This prevents this to run as soon as the number of files to synced exceed a rather very low limit.
 > While waiting that Docker fixes the issue with OSXFS, you could check [`docker-sync`](https://github.com/EugenMayer/docker-sync) where this concept has been succesfully deployed.

+## How to see the inotify bug

+1. Run `docker exec -it magicsync_magic-sync_1 bash -c 'inotifywatch /src.magic/example/src/.gitignore'`
+2. Edit on the host the .gitignore file in example/src
+3. Kill the inotifywatch process.
+You got "No events occured"
+4. Run `docker exec -it magicsync_magic-sync_1 bash -c 'inotifywatch /src.magic/example/src/.gitignore'`
+5. Run `docker exec -it magicsync_magic-sync_1 bash -c 'echo "##test" >> /src.magic/example/src/.gitignore'`
+6. Kill the inotifywatch process.
+You got "9      2       1       1            2              3     /src.magic/example/src/.gitignore"

 ## Description

 Magic sync for docker is a simple tool that watches local directory trees and syncs in real time the modification in a